phcollignon/coronavirus/README.md

 If some epidemilogists could validate and contribute to this work .. it would be great !
 We need to know where we are going !

+How to use this project : just clone and open index.html file locally.

 It is based on a work done by robmoss (https://github.com/robmoss/) with default parameters set to match data from Italy.